 - B. Prescription Drugs.
-Prescription drug coverage will be provided as specified in the Summary Plan Description. - C. Physician services, hospital services, prescription drug coverage and other services as detailed in the Plan booklet are to be provided to all covered members. - D. Cost Containment.
-In the event that the Central Ohio Health Care Consortium Plan ("PPO") or another provider of same or similar coverage is no longer available, the parties will meet to bargain over possible replacement coverage. - 23.2.
+Prescription drug coverage will be provided as specified in the Summary Plan Description. - C. Physician services, hospital services, prescription drug coverage and other services as detailed in the Plan booklet are to be provided to all covered members. - D. The City agrees to meet and discuss any proposed modifications in the insurance plan or change of carrier prior to the time any modifications or change of carrier would be implemented.

+23.2.
 Wellness Tool Incentive.
 Each member covered by the group medical insurance program described will be entitled to up to a maximum of \$400.00 each year as reimbursement for or payment for certain wellness-related expenses for the member and covered spouse as set forth in the City's Wellness Tools Incentive Program.
 Wellness-related expenses and incentives covered by the program are detailed in the wellness participation agreement; a copy will be provided to all members.